ghdl/ghdl/doc/development/GSOC.rst

 VHDL frontend for Yosys
 =======================

-`Yosys <https://github.com/YosysHQ/yosys>`_ is an open-source synthesis tool with built-in Verilog support and partial SystemVerilog support. `ghdlsynth-beta <https://github.com/tgingold/ghdlsynth-beta>`_ is an experimental plugin for Yosys that allows to use GHDL (precisely, `libghdl <https://github.com/ghdl/ghdl#project-structure>`_) as a frontend for Yosys.
-Although functional, :ref:`DEV:Synthesis` is work in progress: multiple features are not supported yet, and others need to be tested for bugs.
+`Yosys <https://github.com/YosysHQ/yosys>`_ is an open-source synthesis tool with built-in Verilog support and partial SystemVerilog support. :ref:`Synth:plugin` is an experimental plugin for Yosys that allows to use GHDL.
+Although functional, :ref:`USING:Synthesis` is work in progress: multiple features are not supported yet, and others need to be tested for bugs.

 ..
 NOTE::
     * `FOSSI GSOC 2019 | VHDL front-end for Yosys <https://fossi-foundation.org/gsoc19-ideas.html#vhdl-front-end--for-yosys>`_